 Do you know of any situation in which the nominal registrant changed after the Complaint was filed?
 If so, how was it handled?

 Has any of your Examiner invoked standards beyond the URS Rules and Procedures, and your Supplemental Rules?

+Comment from Brian Beckham: Please note that URS Rules para 13(a) specifically provides that an examiner may “make a Determination …in accordance with …any rules and principles of law that it deems applicable.”

+Comment from Renee Fossen: Requires the Provider to review decisions and in some instances requests that the Provider speak to the thought process of Examiners.

 How do you compel your Examiners to comply with your templates in writing their Determinations or guidelines?
 Do you intervene in an administrative capacity to ensure your Examiners provide the most comprehensive written Determinations they possibly can?
 How do you strive to standardize the completeness or quality of your Examiners’ written Determinations beyond the use of your online Determination template or form?